polyaxon/polyaxon/docs/templates/tutorials/gke_deployment/training_experiments_on_polyaxon.md

     $ helm repo update
     ```

-    Now you can install Polyaxon with the `azure/polyaxon_config.yml` file,
+    Now you can install Polyaxon with the `gke/polyaxon-config.yml` file,
     it overrides the default values from Polyaxon, by adding the data and outputs `existingClaim`
     with the values we just created.
-It also sets the compatible NVidia paths with azure GPU nodes.
+It also sets the compatible NVidia paths with GPU nodes.

     ```bash
     $ helm install polyaxon/polyaxon --name=polyaxon --namespace=polyaxon -f ../../gke/polyaxon-config.yml